koajs/koa/docs/faq.md

 ## Does Koa replace Connect?

-  No, just a different take on similar functionality now that async functions allow us to write code with less callbacks.
+  No, just a different take on similar functionality now that async functions allow us to write code with fewer callbacks.
 Connect is equally capable, and some may still prefer it, it's up to what you prefer.